 To understand this example, you should have knowledge of the following Python programming topics:

-In this python program, we have to convert decimal means from base 10 number to binary, which is base 2.
+In this python program, we have to convert decimal to binary means from base 10 to base 2.
 We have to divide the number and display the remainder, and this process has to be continued until the number is 1 or zero.

 int.
 We use a user-defined function in python 'decimalToBinary' and call the function in recursive mode to get the binary result.
 Recursion is a process that we call a function call itself repeatedly.
 Let's break the code.

 STEP 1: Accept a number from the user using an input function in python programming and convert it to a number using an int datatype.

 STEP 2: Call the recursive function and pass the number to the function.